FRC1756-Argos/teamargos.org/docs/robot_doc/Robot Design Guide/Prototyping/Drive Base/Index.md

 - Our strategy often relies on precise, fast positioning
 - We have the resources and expertise to maintain swerve systems

+---

+## Additional Resources

+- **[Drive Train ](https://www.projectb.net.au/resources/robot-mechanisms/#DT)** - This resource goes over different drivetrains and how they have been used, including videos of them in action.
+It's a great reference for seeing real-world examples of drive train concepts.